-[last update 17/5/2017, lot of things happened in this area as website’s moved/disappeared, prices changed and new presets bundles exists, see remarks in italics below]
+[updates on 2/2/2020 and 17/5/2017 since originally published on 20/4/2013, a lot of things happened in this area as new presets bundles exists, prices changed and website’s moved/disappeared, see remarks in italics below]

 It is just a year ago when I wrote and published article about Stuart’s Photomatix Pro Presets.
 I know from Google Analytics that this article remains still very popular.
 But time in the meantime progressed and currently more Photomatix Pro presets are available.
 Some of them are for free, some of them are offered for reasonable price.
 Below you will find collection of popular Photomatix Pro presets.
 If you know collection which is not listed here, please make comment below the article.

 Now you can start Photomatix Pro application and proceed you bracketed raw images to create HDR image.
 Click Tone Mapping button on the left toolbar to make final tweak of image.
 The preset toolbar offers combo on the top, it contains list of subdirectories created above.
-Select one and you will see effect of each preset in the small thumbnail.
+Select one preset and you will see result of each preset application in the small thumbnail.